Jailed opposition leader calls for more Venezuela protests

 "How many diseases are produced by this?" asks one woman standing in an ash-filled street blocked by wooden pallets and concrete rubble.
 "If we're going to talk about politics, who voted for this?
 I didn't."

-"What could be more of a dictatorship than what they're doing here?" chimes in a second angry neighbor.
+"What could be more of a dictatorship than what they're doing here?" chimes in a second angry neighbour.

 Another woman is seen bleeding from a slash in her forearm, apparently after trying to move metal debris from the barricade.